JatinKhare/DSP-2020-JK/Lab - 01/README.md

 * Three point central difference filter <br/>

 The detailed lab sheet can be found [here](pdf/DSP-Experiment01.pdf).
-Let's start.
+Matlab codes for Pole-Zero plots can be found [here](pdf/matlabpz.m) Let's start.
 # **1. Moving Average Filter**
 The moving average filter is a simple Low Pass FIR (Finite Impulse Response).
 It takes some samples of input and takes the mean of those to produce a single output.
 As the length of the filter increases, the smoothness of the output increases.